cuongquay/node-red-contrib-job-queue/README.md

 A pair of queue nodes where you can write code to run in the background as a queued job which is used OptimalBits/bull library as the core of job management.

-**Queue In:** start a job by name with msg.payload as the job.data of the queue job **Queue Out:** run a job by name as a background nodejs function which is managed through a redis server.
+**Queue In:** start a job by name with msg.payload as the job.data of the queue job.

+**Queue Out:** run a job by name as a background nodejs function which is managed through a redis server.

-The message is passed in as a JavaScript object called msg.
+The message is passed in as a JavaScript object called msg.job and msg.done object to the job function.

-By convention it will have a msg.payload property containing the body of the message.
+By convention it will have a msg.payload property containing the job data of the queue function.

 **Queued job management:**